NVTF

 As the leader develops, the new growth is attached to the cane in order to continue the training process.

-Once the tree's height exceeds the cane and the trunk is strong, the cane is removed which further strengthens the trunk.
+Once the tree's height exceeds the cane's ten foot height, the cane is removed which allows it to move in the wind and strengthen while adding caliper.

 Pruning